Montessori Mom

 Presentation

 Spread a mat or rug on the floor — Dr. Montessori used a green carpet in her first school.
 Carefully scatter the cubes over the mat.
-Build a tower starting with the largest cube.
-Choose slowly and with deliberation.
+Build a tower starting with the largest cube, choosing slowly and with deliberation.

 Exercise

-The child builds the tower after the demonstration.
-Using the three-period lesson, introduce the concept of large and small; large, larger, largest; small, smaller, smallest.
-Also thicker and thinner.
+Your child builds the tower after the demonstration.
+Using the three-period lesson, introduce the concepts of large and small, then large, larger, largest and small, smaller, smallest.
+Understanding these degrees of comparison is essential for math readiness — it lays the groundwork for concepts like less and more, larger than, smaller than, and equal to.

 Control of Error